k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11e_pre_and_post_execution_processes.md

 ### 1. Create the Pre or Post Execution Flow

-The pre or post execution are Broadway flows.
+The pre or post execution processes are Broadway flows.
 These flows can have external parameters that can be overridden by the task's creator.

 #### Adding an Execution Note to the Task's Entities